tevren/resume/resume.md

 **Amplify Education** _December 2012 to Present_</br>
 *Systems Engineer*</br>
-Responsiblities included maintaining and monitoring hundreds of servers on AWS that communicated with 20,000 tablets.</br>
+Responsibilities included maintaining and monitoring hundreds of servers on AWS that communicated with 20,000 tablets.</br>
-Worked closely with developers to create and maintain a build pipline.</br>
+Worked closely with developers to create and maintain a build pipeline.</br>
 Wrote guidelines and documentation on application configuration and monitoring.</br>
 Designed and built content filtering farm on AWS.
 At its peak 20,000 tablets connected to the farm via VPN and had their traffic routed by Squid to https and http filtering applications.</br>
-Collobrated with developers to write Chef cookbooks to ensure applications were properly configured.
+Collaborated with developers to write Chef cookbooks to ensure applications were properly configured.
-Worked closly with developers to resolve any outages or bugs reported to Tier 3.</br>
+Worked closely with developers to resolve any outages or bugs reported to Tier 3.</br>
 **Technical Environment:** AWS, Chef, Java, Play, Ruby, Git, Stash, Jenkins, Artifactory, Graphite, Nagios, ELK

 **Columbia University Libraries** _January 2010 to December 2012_</br>
 *Systems Engineer*</br>
-Managed all Apple Machintosh environments and educational needs through Columbia University Libraries.</br>
+Managed all Apple Macintosh environments and educational needs through Columbia University Libraries.</br>
 Wrote Ruby on Rails applications as frontends to various backend systems.</br> Documented procedures and best practices for various technical tasks performed by the technology team.</br>
 Wrote Perl scripts to generate reports for librarians.</br>